sanidu-123/Job-Data-Analytics-Dashboard-for-Data-science/README.md

 ## Preprocessing
 ### Data Blending & Integration and data cleaning
 The dataset that is chosen for this project is a secondary one.
 Therefore, the data blending and integration are already done.
 Plus, all the data was in a singular tabular format.
-Dataset is already cleaned and no many work to do.
+The dataset is already cleaned and not much work to do.
 ### Data Transformation & Reduction
 Replacing values  in the Experience column
 * EN -Entry-level